Sphinctospermum

 Sphinctospermum is a genus of flowering plants in the legume family, Fabaceae.
 It belongs to the subfamily Faboideae.
 It is a monotypic genus, containing the single species Sphinctospermum constrictum.
-It is native to North America, where it occurs in Mexico and Arizona in the southwestern United States.
+It is native to North America, where it occurs in western and central Mexico and in Arizona in the southwestern United States.
 The plant is known by the common name hourglass peaseed.

 This species occurs in grasslands and dry forests.
 It grows in sandy soils and is more common in wet years.